jchristopher/attachments/readme.txt

 5. Drag and drop to sort

 == Changelog ==

+= 3.0.8 =
+* Fixed an issue in Firefox where you weren't able to focus inputs unless you clicked their label
+* New field: textarea

 = 3.0.7 =
 * Proper sanitization of Custom Post Type names (as WordPress does it)